acalcutt/Gear360_html5_viewer/Readme.md

 ### Code Explanation, from the English translated source
 Overview
-Referencing Completely Understandable WebGL Programming Even for Beginners, Taking the First Step with Three.js [WebGL Programming Even for Beginners, Taking the First Step with Three.js](https://html5experts.jp/yomotsu/5225/) I implemented three.js.
+Referencing Completely Understandable [WebGL Programming Even for Beginners, Taking the First Step with Three.js](https://html5experts.jp/yomotsu/5225/) I implemented three.js.

 The configuration is as follows.